kentcdodds/react-ava-workshop/INSTRUCTIONS.md

 global.navigator = window.navigator
 ```

-Now, because we've configured AVA to `--require` this file, next time our tests
+Now, because we've configured AVA to `require` this file, next time our tests
 run, they'll have this environment set up for them and have access to the global
 `document` for creating elements.
 Which is what you need to do now.
 Go! 🏁